Thewbi/armos/Lesson01_Assembler/README.md

 .elf format and we also do not have an operating system which can interpret .elf at this point so .elf is useless to us.

-The way to process from here is to extract the compiled and relocated machine code from the .elf file to arrive at the kernel image.
+The way to proceed from here is to extract the compiled and relocated machine code from the .elf file to arrive at the kernel image.

 To extract the kernel image from the .elf use the object copy tool: